وَاعْلَمُوا 408 التوبة

 ﴾16﴿ Am hasibtum an tutrakoo wa lammaa ya'lamil laahul lazeena jaahadoo minkum wa lam yattakhizoo min doonil laahi wa laa Rasoolihee wa lalmu'mineena waleejah; wallaahu khabeerum bimaa ta'maloon

-﴾13﴿ Will you not fight a people who broke their oaths and tried to drag the Messenger of Allah (peace and blessings of Allah be upon him) away, and they initiated (the war) for the first time, Do you fear them?
-Then Allah is more deserving that you fear Him, because you are believers
+﴾13﴿ Will you not fight a people who broke their oaths and strove to expel the Messenger (may Allah bless him and give him peace), and it was they who started (the fighting) the first time?
+Do you fear them?
+Allah is more deserving that you should fear Him, if you are believers.

-﴾14﴿ Fight them until Allah Almighty punishes them by your hands and disgraces them And may He help you against them and heal the hearts of the believing people
+﴾14﴿ Fight them so that Allah may punish them at your hands, disgrace them, help you against them, and heal the hearts of the believing people.

-﴾15﴿ And He will remove grief from the hearts of the disbelievers and will show mercy to whom He wills.
-And Allah is All-Knowing, All-Wise
+﴾15﴿ And He will remove the anger from the hearts of the disbelievers and show mercy to whom He wills (by granting faith).
+And Allah is All-Knowing, Wise.

-﴾16﴿ Do you think that you will be left (without being tested) and that Allah will not make clear to you those who strive hard among you And they did not take any protector except Allah, His Messenger, and the believers, as a secret friend.
-And Allah is aware of what you do
+﴾16﴿ Do you think that you will be left (without being tested), while Allah has not yet made evident those among you who strive (in His cause) and do not take as close confidants anyone except Allah, His Messenger, and the believers?
+And Allah is well aware of what you do.

 [13] In this verse, two more traits of the disbelievers are mentioned, along with encouragement to the believers to fight those polytheists who possess these qualities.